faaydemir/openai-powered-snippets/README.md

 }
 ```
 ## Functions
-function only works in js snippet file. !!TODO
+TODO

 ## Variables
-Any of the `variables` items can be used in a command template.
+Any of the items in variables can be used in a command template.
 User-defined values must have the "user" prefix.
-For example, if "testFileName" is defined in variables, it can be used as "user.TestFileName" in the template file or passed to a function.
+For example, if testFileName is defined in variables, it can be used as user.TestFileName in the template file or passed to a function.

 Variable values can be static or dynamic.
 For dynamic values, you should create a getter method.
-When calling the variable getter, system variables(see Predefined System Variables) and functions are passed as arguments, the first argument is a system variable and the second one is a function.
+When calling the variable getter, system variables (see the predefined system variables) and functions are passed as arguments.
+The first argument is a system variable, and the second one is a function.

 ```js
 module.exports = {
 variables: [